-Last month, the American Transportation Research Institute (ATRI) examined these issues in further detail with the release of the 17th edition of its “Critical Issues in the Trucking Industry” report.
+In October 2021, the American Transportation Research Institute (ATRI) examined these issues in further detail with the release of the 17th edition of its “Critical Issues in the Trucking Industry” report.
 Based on survey responses from truck drivers, motor carriers and other stakeholders, this annual resource examines and prioritizes the most critical industry concerns as well as potential strategies to address each one.

 1. The Driver Shortage Remains the Top Issue

 For the fifth year in a row, the industry’s driver shortage sat atop the list of most pressing issues.
 In fact, the driver shortage received more than four times as many first-place votes as the next issue on the list.

 With a current shortage of 80,000 drivers, that figure is projected to rise to 160,000 drivers by the end of 2030.
 ATRI cites a host of different factors behind this, including increasing freight demand, an aging driver population, drivers who left the industry due to COVID-19 and logistical challenges in getting new drivers trained and properly licensed.